Partition Recovery: Recover Lost Partitions and Data

 * If TRIM is disabled.
 Learn more >

-No partition type is fully immune to data loss, which is why Disk Drill can recover all partition types commonly used today, including:
+No partition type is fully immune to data loss, which is why Disk Drill can recover all partitions commonly used today, including:

 PC partition types